Large-Raccoon/LW-Score-Tracker/README.md

 8. BlueStacks or physical Android device with USB debugging enabled
     - This is only required for automatic collection of screenshots.
 If you will be supplying screenshots taken manually, you may skip this.
-    - Ideal BlueStacks display settings: Portrait orientation at 1080x1920 resoolution with 240 DPI pixel density
+    - Ideal BlueStacks display settings: Portrait orientation at 1080x1920 resolution with 240 DPI pixel density
     - Enabling USB debugging in BlueStacks: https://support.bluestacks.com/hc/en-us/articles/23925869130381-How-to-enable-Android-Debug-Bridge-on-BlueStacks-5
     - Enabling USB debugging on physical Android device: https://developer.android.com/studio/debug/dev-options
     - Take note of the IP and port that will be used.